payu-india/CMS-Chatbot/reference/Collect Payment/addl_info-payment-apis.md

 next:
   description: ''
 ---
-This section describes the additional information on v2 **\_payment** API such as character limit and data type of each parameter or fields of various JSON objects.
+This section describes the additional information on **v2/payment** API such as character limit and data type of each parameter or fields of various JSON objects.

 ## Request headers